 We expect that you will be enthusiastic, friendly responsible and will show some initiative and demonstrate a bit of common sense.

 We expect that you dress appropriately for the task.
-If you are running a sports activity; trainers, Elac t-shirt, shorts/tracksuit etc. If you are going on an excursion; comfortable shoes, appropriate clothing for the weather etc. Flip flops are rarely suitable and ripped jeans or t-shirts with inappropriate slogans or images are never acceptable attire.
+If you are running a sports activity; trainers, Elac t-shirt, shorts/tracksuit etc. If you are going on an visit; comfortable shoes, appropriate clothing for the weather etc. Flip flops are rarely suitable and ripped jeans or t-shirts with inappropriate slogans or images are never acceptable attire.

 Part 7: Communicating with students

-One of the key features of the activity and excursion programmes at Elac is that they provide an opportunity for students to practise their English, using it in real interactions with you, other people and other students.
+One of the key features of the activity programmes ad educational visits at Elac is that they provide an opportunity for students to practise their English, using it in real interactions with you, other people and other students.
 Please feel free to input, correct or shape the students’ language without disturbing the flow of the activity to any significant degree.
 However, we know you are probably not a professional English language teacher so here are a few hints for you in how to understand and, more importantly, be understood.

 What is difficult to understand?